Bstooooner666/Bstooooner666/README.md

 - 👋 Hi, I’m @Bstooooner666
-- 👀 I’m interested in ...
+- 👀 I’m interested in crypti and money
-- 🌱 I’m currently learning ...
+- 🌱 I’m currently learning financial
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on anythimg
-- 📫 How to reach me ..
+- 📫 How to reach me sivakslava76@gmail.com
-- 😄 Pronouns: ...
+- 😄 Pronouns:
-- ⚡ Fun fact: ...
+- ⚡ Fun fact: yuor mom like me

 <!---
 Bstooooner666/Bstooooner666 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.